Premier League relegation battle analysed with key fixtures over the next seven days

 Reasons for hope

 Hard to beat.
 Burnley have actually avoided defeat in more games (nine) than they have lost (eight) this season, something none of the other bottom four can claim.
-They have the best defensive record in the bottom half, conceding the same number of goals (27) as West Ham and Man Utd who both have their eyes set on potential Champions League qualification.
+They have the best defensive record in the bottom half, conceding fewer goals (27) than West Ham and Man Utd who both have their eyes set on potential Champions League qualification.

 Max power.
 Once he returns from the ongoing AFCON, Maxwel Cornet will be crucial to Burnley's survival hopes.
 The Ivory Coast international has the best shot conversion among the 27 players with five or more non-penalty Premier League goals this season, scoring six times from only 17 attempts.